stefek99/wings-integration/README.md

 + [Token example which is compatible to Bancor's smart token interface](https://github.com/WingsDao/3rd-party-integration/blob/master/example/BancorCompatibleTokenExample.sol), see specifications for [Bancor protocol](https://github.com/bancorprotocol/contracts#the-smart-token-standard)

 During its lifetime, `Crowdsale` contract may reside in the following states:
-+ Initial state: crowdsale is not yet started;
++ Initial state: crowdsale has not yet started;
-+ Active state: when everyone is able to buy project’s tokens (after crowdsale started);
++ Active state: when everyone is able to buy the project’s tokens (after crowdsale started);
-+ Successful state: when crowdsale succeeded either by achieving hard cap or after crowdsale period ends, but collected value is equal to minimal goal or above;
++ Successful state: when crowdsale succeeded either by achieving its hard cap or after crowdsale period ends, with its  collected value being equal or above its minimal goal;
-+ Failed state: when crowdsale period finishes, but minimal goal is not reached *OR* if the project's owner didn't manage to start crowdfunding process during 7 days period after forecasting finished;
++ Failed state: when the crowdsale period finishes, but the minimal goal has not been reached *OR* if the project's owner did not manage to start the crowdfunding process within a 30 days period after the forecasting stage finished;
-+ Stopped by owner: when project’s owners cancels crowdsale for some reason
++ Stopped by owner: when the project owner cancels a crowdsale

 `Crowdsale` instance is managed by `CrowdsaleController` instance, which is a part of Wings contracts infrastructure.

-It’s necessary for custom crowdsale contract to keep in actual state all public fields of [ICrowdsaleProcessor](https://github.com/WingsDao/3rd-party-integration/blob/master/interfaces/ICrowdsaleProcessor.sol) observing the following rules:
+It’s necessary for custom crowdsale contract to keep in its actual state all public fields of [ICrowdsaleProcessor](https://github.com/WingsDao/3rd-party-integration/blob/master/interfaces/ICrowdsaleProcessor.sol) observing the following rules:
 + `totalCollected` and `totalSold` increase during active state;
 + `minimalGoal` and `hardCap` can be changed any number of times before `start()` is called, but not after that;
 + `duration` and timestamps (`startTimestamp` and `endTimestamp`) are set in `start()` function.

-In additional should be sure, that:
+In addition, be sure, that:
-+ Crowdsale contract should be started in 30 days after forecasting completed
++ Crowdsale contract should start within 30 days after forecasting completed
-+ Crowdsale contract should have minimal goal and hard cap
++ Crowdsale contract should have a minimal goal and hard cap
-+ Crowdsale contract could be stopped by crowdsale contract creator
++ Crowdsale contract could be stopped by the crowdsale contract creator
-+ Crowdsale contract should be able to distribute rewards after crowdsale successful over (see **mintETHRewards** and **mintTokensRewards** functions)
++ Crowdsale contract should be able to distribute rewards after a successful crowdsale is over (see **mintETHRewards** and **mintTokensRewards** functions)

 For more detailed requirements, see the custom crowdsale review checklist:

     While writing or reviewing custom Crowdsale contracts, please meet the following requirements:

-    1. The contract has to be written in Solidity language and derive directly from BasicCrowdsale;
+    1. The contract has to be written in the Solidity language and derive directly from BasicCrowdsale;
     2. If stop() is overriden by derived contract then super.stop(...) (i.e BasicCrowdsale.stop()) must be called inside;
     3. If start() is overriden by derived contract then super.start(...) (i.e BasicCrowdsale.start()) must be called inside;
     4. Timestamps, as well as minimal goal and hard cap cannot be modified after BasicCrowdsale.start() is called;